I Asked ChatGPT If Building a Language Was Hard. Now I Have a Compiler.

 return 0

-This isn’t a toy language that prints “hello world” and calls it a day.
-The current feature set includes generics, interfaces, closures, enums with exhaustive pattern matching, structs with methods, pointers, slices, maps, channels, structured concurrency, cross-compilation, a test framework, a dependency manager, and a garbage collector.
-The standard library covers strings, filesystem, networking, process execution, environment variables, and more.
+This isn’t a toy that prints “hello world” and calls it a day.
+Generics, interfaces, closures, enums with exhaustive pattern matching, structs with methods, pointers, slices, maps, channels, structured concurrency, cross-compilation, a test framework, a dependency manager, and a garbage collector.
+All of it working.
+All of it tested.

-I expected the parser to be the hard part.
+I expected the parser to be the wall.
 It wasn’t.
 Parsing is mechanical — you read tokens, you build a tree, you handle edge cases.
-The hard parts were the things I didn’t anticipate.
+It’s tedious, not hard.
+But here’s where it gets interesting: the parts that genuinely crushed me were the ones I didn’t even know existed when I started.

 Type checking is where languages live or die.
-Figuring out when i32 can coerce to i64, how generic type arguments propagate through nested expressions, whether a pointer receiver method satisfies an interface requirement — this is where you make hundreds of small design decisions that compound into a language that either feels coherent or feels like PHP.
+When does i32 coerce to i64?
+How do generic type arguments propagate through nested expressions?
+Does a pointer receiver method satisfy an interface requirement?
+These aren’t individual problems — they’re hundreds of small design decisions that compound.
+Get them right and the language feels coherent, like the type system is helping you think.
+Get them wrong and you’ve built PHP.
+There is no middle ground.

 Why Not Just Use Go/Rust/Zig?

 Fair question.
-The honest answer: I didn’t set out to replace anything.
+And the honest answer is: I didn’t set out to replace anything.
 I set out to see if I could build a compiler.
 The language design emerged from the process.

-But along the way, I found myself making opinionated choices that I genuinely like:
+But along the way, I started making opinionated choices.
+And those choices turned into something I genuinely like.

 Errors are values, but you can’t ignore them.
-Go lets you _ , _ = someCall() and move on.
+Go lets you _ , _ = someCall() and walk away.
 Yar doesn’t — the compiler rejects unhandled errorable expressions.
+Explicitness is a superpower.

 Enums are closed and match is exhaustive: